i-n-g-o/Pixelgroup/README.md

 grouping pixels in a LED-strip

-Pixelgroup comes in 4 flavours
+Pixelgroup comes in 4 flavours:

 PixelgroupBase:
 - basic pixelgroup. can set color